s-nagaev/hiroshi/README.md

 [![docker image size](https://img.shields.io/docker/image-size/pysergio/hiroshi/latest)](https://hub.docker.com/r/pysergio/hiroshi/tags)
 ![license](https://img.shields.io/github/license/s-nagaev/hiroshi)

+## ⚠️ Project Archived ⚠️

+**Please note:** This project, **Hiroshi**, is no longer actively maintained and has been archived.

+### Reason for Archiving

+Hiroshi was initially created as a solution to access Large Language Models (LLMs) like GPT-3.5 and GPT-4 via Telegram during a time when official API access was often associated with significant costs.
+It utilized unofficial methods (based on `gpt4free`) to provide this access freely.

+However, the landscape surrounding LLM access has evolved considerably:

+1.  **Rise of Free Official API Tiers:** Many providers, including Google, Cloudflare, Moonshot, and others, now offer generous free tiers for their official LLM APIs.
+This significantly lowers the barrier to entry for legitimate, stable access.
+2.  **Reliability and Legitimacy:** Official APIs offer far greater reliability, stability, and performance compared to the unofficial methods Hiroshi relied upon.
+Using official channels is also the intended and more sustainable way to interact with these services.
+3.  **Focus Shift to a Successor Project:** Development efforts have shifted to a more modern and robust project, **[Chibi](https://github.com/s-nagaev/chibi)**.

+### Recommended Alternative: Chibi

+If you are looking for a Telegram bot to interact with various LLMs, I strongly recommend checking out **[Chibi](https://github.com/s-nagaev/chibi)**.

+*   **Official API Integration:** Chibi connects directly to official APIs from numerous providers.
+*   **Supports Free Tiers:** It fully supports providers offering free access, allowing you to leverage those benefits.
+*   **Actively Developed:** Chibi is under active development, receiving updates and new features.
+*   **Reliable & Stable:** Offers a much more dependable experience due to its use of official APIs.

+Essentially, **Chibi provides the same core goal as Hiroshi but achieves it through more reliable, legitimate, and sustainable means**, taking advantage of the current availability of free official APIs.
+Given these factors, maintaining Hiroshi is no longer practical or necessary.

+Thank you to everyone who showed interest in Hiroshi during its active time!
+Please consider migrating to [Chibi](https://github.com/s-nagaev/chibi) for ongoing development and support.

+---
+## Hiroshi

 Hiroshi is a [GPT4Free](https://github.com/xtekky/gpt4free)-based Telegram chatbot that offers 100% free access to interact with GPT-3.5, GPT-4, and Llama2 language models, inclusive of Bing, You, AI Chat, and more.
 Users have the